rohinchandra-li/Viva/Viva/insights/advanced/analyst/templates/copilot-business-impact.md

 There are two ways to upload your business outcome data in the Viva Insights web app: through individual .csv files that you as an Insights Administrator upload directly to Viva Insights;  or through an Azure blob import that you, your source system admin, and your Azure contributor setup.
 Learn more about how to import business data [using Azure](..//..//admin/import-business-data-azure.md), or [using a manual .csv upload](..//..//admin/import-business-data-csv.md).

+>[!IMPORTANT]
+> Your business outcome data must include a row for each user for each month that you want to include in the report.
+For example, if a query is set for 1/1/2025 to 3/31/2025, the business impact data would need to include the following rows of data for each user:
+> Person A | 1/1/2025 | Business impact metric
+> Person A | 2/1/2025 | Business impact metric
+> Person A | 3/1/2025 | Business impact metric

 ### What are sample business outcome metrics to consider?

 The [Copilot Scenario Library](https://adoption.microsoft.com/copilot-scenario-library) offers detailed business outcome-focused guidance, use cases, and additional information relevant for each functional area.